-Open the battery door (figure 3-3) and insert the battery into the battery bay, ensuring pack is fully inserted and seated.
+Open the battery door (Figure 3-3 on page 71) and insert the battery into the battery bay, ensuring pack is fully inserted and seated.
 Close the battery door and ensure that the latch is securely fastened.
 Follow instructions below to connect the power cord and then fully charge the battery.
 Do not use a new battery pack as a power source until it has been fully charged.

 To ensure that the battery charge level displayed on the monitor is accurate, please condition the battery before first use.
-For information on battery maintenance and conditioning, see Battery Maintenance on page 367.
+For information on battery maintenance and conditioning, see Battery Maintenance on page 392.